 After about 2 km toward the east coast, turn left onto a new tar road that brings you past Jambiani to Paje.

-When you see the “Supaduka” building on your right, turn right onto the sand road.
-Thereafter you see on your left a pink double storey building, Kijiji supermarket is upstairs.
-After you passed the supermarket, turn left on the sand road and head straight toward the coconut trees.
+When you passed Jambiani, after about 5km you will see the “Supaduka” building as well as the brand new ice cream place on your right hand side – turn right onto the sand road.
+The ice cream place also offers delicious smoothies.
+I also had a very decent Tiramisu there.
+Opposite is the pink double storey Kijiji building, with a supermarket upstairs.
+Follow the sand road around the corner of the building and head straight toward the coconut trees.
 That gets you to the center of the “action” of Paje: restaurants, kite surfing, diving, you name it.

 Paje boasts one of the most beautiful beaches of Zanzibar.
-It is the most popular village at the southeast coast and the preferred spot for kite surfing.
-Just watch them from one of the many restaurants or while lazing at the beach.
+It is THE popular village at the southeast coast and the preferred spot for kite surfing.
+Just watch the kite surfers from one of the many restaurants or while lazing at the beach.
 My favourite spot there is Mr. Kahawa right at the beach.
 Great coffee, freshly made super healthy juices and good food, best place to put up your feet and chill.
 Check out their facebook page.

 Bwejuu is a small village 5 km north of Paje or 15 km.
 Bwejuu was founded centuries ago by brothers that were coming from Unguja Ukuu, looking for a new place to settle and to live.
 Bwe-juu means “stone” (bwe) and “on top” (juu).
 Mwalime Chende explained to me that the brothers came many times to this area to check it out.
 When one brother died, he was buried here and to mark the grave, they put a big stone on top of it that they could easily find the grave again.
 This grave can be seen today still, it is close to an old well; a small roof was built over it.